SFU-Archives/email-archiving/archivists/overview.md

 The workflow mainly focuses on transfers of email from SFU accounts.

 For **non-SFU accounts**, email must be delivered to Archives in `mbox` format or in other formats that can be readily converted to `mbox` (see the discussion in [Formats](overview/formats.md) for more information).
-It can be transferred following the Archives' standard digital transfer procedures.
-Some content here, however will still be relevant to non-SFU email:
+Non-SFU email can be transferred following the Archives' standard digital transfer procedures.
+Some content here, however, will still be relevant to non-SFU email:
-- Conversion to mbox.
+- Conversion to mbox
-- Virus-scan.
+- Virus-scan
-- Ingest to Archivematica.
+- Ingest to Archivematica
-- Completion of transfer.
+- Completion of transfer

 ## Contents
 [A. Pre-transfer](a-pre-transfer.md)